 Learner scorns entrepreneurial software companies.
 Such services should be consolidated into a public utility renowned for its consistency, free use, effortlessness and reliable security.
 In the meantime, Mr. Bill Gates, thank you for having eased my burden in some instances and tremendously complicated it in others (Styles, really?).

 Also to Jean Bacon and son, whose book Les Saigneurs de la Guerre and its translation The Greater Glory lit my way through the skull-lined catacomb of WeaponWorld.
-To the others listed in my Bibliography, whose stepping-stones across the crimson quagmire of WeaponWorld led me to the shaded groves of PeaceWorld.
+To the others listed in my Bibliography, who provided stepping-stones across the crimson quagmire of WeaponWorld that led me to the shaded grove of PeaceWorld.

-To the lovely Esmeralda Arana, whom I never met, the author of The Path: A Practical Approach to Sorcery, who kicked me in the behind at just the right moment, if only in a direction she had not foreseen.
+To the lovely Esmeralda Arana, whom I never met, the author of The Path: A Practical Approach to Sorcery.
+She kicked me in the butt at just the right moment, if only in a direction she had not foreseen.

 Hardly any of the ideas proposed here come from me alone.
-Most of Learner’s recommendations unfold naturally as part of the Tao, since reactionary arrogance risks imminent collapse under the weight of its own contradictions.
+Most of Learner’s recommendations unfold naturally as part of the Tao, since reactionary arrogance is slowly collapsing under the weight of its own contradictions.

-Mine every error contained herein.
+Mine all the errors contained herein.
 Please address your comments to me.
 I welcome your corrections and thank you for them.
 My feeble wit is not up to this task; that’s obvious.
-The combined awareness of the world’s Learners may suffice once it’s gathered in the Agora of PeaceWorld.
+The combined awareness of the world’s Learners may suffice once it has gathered in the Agora of PeaceWorld.
 That is my hope.

 Thanks also to the poets.